George Hodel: Early life

-At a young age Hodel was sent to Paris, was enrolled in the Montessori school, run by Anna Montessori.
-Later Hodel attended South Pasadena High School and graduated early, at age 15.
-He enrolled at the California Institute of Technology (Caltech) in Pasadena, but was forced to leave the university after one year, due in part to a sex scandal involving a professor's wife.
+At a young age Hodel was sent to Paris and was enrolled in the Montessori school, run by Anna Montessori.
+He later attended South Pasadena High School and graduated early, at age 15.
+Hodel enrolled at the California Institute of Technology (Caltech) in Pasadena, but was forced to leave the university after one year, due in part to a sex scandal involving a professor's wife.
 He had impregnated the woman and wanted to raise their child together, but she refused.
 The affair between Hodel and the woman caused her marriage to fall apart.

 By around 1928, Hodel was in a common-law marriage with a woman named Emilia, and they had a son, Duncan.
 In the 1930s, Hodel was legally married to Dorothy Anthony, a fashion model from San Francisco, with whom he had a daughter, Tamar.

 Hodel graduated from Berkeley pre-med in June 1932.
 Immediately afterward, he enrolled in the medical school at the University of California, San Francisco, and received his medical degree in June 1936.

 Career

 After conducting his medical practice, and becoming head of the county's Social Hygiene Bureau, Hodel was moving in affluent Los Angeles society by the 1940s.
-He was enamored of the darker side of Surrealism and the decadence surrounding that art scene, befriending photographer Man Ray, film director John Huston, and their associates.
+He was enamored with Surrealism and the decadence surrounding that art scene, befriending photographer Man Ray, film director John Huston, and their associates.
 With Ray and some other Surrealists, he shared an interest in sadomasochism and, with the young men of the Hollywood scene, he shared a fondness for partying, drinking, and womanizing.

 In 1940, Hodel married Dorothy Harvey, John Huston's ex-wife.
 He called her "Dorero" to avoid confusion with his other wife, Dorothy Anthony, at least within their circle, but she was better known as Dorothy Huston-Hodel.
 Hodel purchased the Sowden House in 1945 and lived there from 1945 until 1950.
 The structure, built in 1926 by Lloyd Wright, the son of the noted American architect Frank Lloyd Wright, has since been registered as a Los Angeles historic landmark.

 By the late 1940s, Hodel was effectively a polygamist.
 Around the time of the death of Elizabeth Short, and the suspected suicide of his clinical secretary, Ruth Spaulding, he was living with "Dorero" and their three children, as well as his first legal wife, Dorothy Anthony, and their daughter Tamar and, at times, his original common-law wife, Emilia, the mother of Hodel's eldest child, who was an adult by that time.
 Hodel was also prone to taking temporary lovers, and witnesses later suggested such a relationship between him and the "Black Dahlia", Elizabeth Short, who was found murdered on January 15, 1947.

 In March 1950, Hodel left the United States for Hawaii, then a U.S. territory, where he married an upper-class Filipino woman, Hortensia Laguda.
 After having four children, they divorced in the 1960s.
 Laguda later became a member of the Philippines Congress, as Hortensia Starke.